 A face covering can include anything that covers your nose and mouth, including dust masks, scarves and bandanas.
 Do not use health care worker masks, as those must be preserved for people in the health care system.

-If you would like to purchase additional masks or other non-medical Personal Protective Equipment (PPE), the City has compiled a list of non-medical PPE manufacturers and suppliers.
+If you would like to purchase masks or other non-medical Personal Protective Equipment (PPE), the City has compiled a list of non-medical PPE manufacturers and suppliers.
 These companies are not endorsed by the City of New York.

 When adopting policies related to face coverings and social distancing, bars and restaurants must offer reasonable accommodations to customers with disabilities and should follow the guidance of the NYC Commission on Human Rights for Public Accommodations Protections.